nxbyte/Verilog-Projects/Project 1 – Introduction to Xilinx/README.md

 ## Objective

-The main goal of this lab was to: create a verilog module, create a test fixtures, analyze the waveform of a schematic, and write the equailvalent operation of the schematic in source code.
+The main goal of this lab was to: create a Verilog module, create a test fixtures, analyze the waveform of a schematic, and write the equivalent operation of the schematic in source code.
 Through this process, the team obtained a deeper understanding of how logic gates and boolean logic interact with Verilog code.

 ## Waveforms